wernerglinka/minms/README.md

 Metalsmith-in-place is used to transform html/nunjucks source files into final html.

+## Resolution
+There is something to be said about the Metalsmith Slack channel.
+I found help and the issue has been resolved.
+I was very lucky that [@bashaus](https://www.bashkim.com/) was online.
+Based on this repo he showed me how to use Metalsmith-in-place.
+I also received valuable feedback from [@jcrawford](http://josephcrawford.com/), thank you to you both.

+I have updated the repo so this code now works as expected.

+## Original Issue

 After reading @ismay's **metalsmith-layouts** [README file](https://github.com/ismay/metalsmith-layouts) I had expected that I only need to use the in-place plugin but that doesn't work as expected.

 Source file: _/dev/content/index.njk_